Appellate & Business Lawyer

 Admissions & Memberships

-Bill is admitted to the Oregon and California State Bars and also the U.S. District Court for the District of Oregon, the U.S. Court of Appeals for the Ninth Circuit, the U.S. Circuit Court for the D.C.
+Bill is admitted to the Oregon State Bar and also the U.S. District Court for the District of Oregon, the U.S. Court of Appeals for the Ninth Circuit, the U.S. Court of Appeals for the D.C.
 Circuit and the U.S. Supreme Court.
 He practices actively in all of those courts.
 He is a member of the American Bar Association, the Lane County Bar Association, the Multnomah Bar Association, and the Oregon City Attorneys Association as well as the American Academy of Appellate Lawyers.

 Bill received his J.D. from the University of California, Hastings College of Law, Order of the Coif, in 1976.
 He also has a B.A. in English and Speech/Theater from the University of Oregon Honors College.